-Are you one of those people who don’t need the full-blown power (and cost) of an application like Photoshop, but would still like to have access to photo and image editing tools without all of the fuss?
+Are you one of those people who doesn’t need the full-blown power (and cost) of an application like Photoshop, but would still like to have access to photo and image editing tools without all of the fuss?
 Well, you’ve come to the right blog post.
 Here are five editors that will help you make enhancements to existing photos, allow you to create unique images, and let you have fun all in an online environment without the need to download anything.
 All of the tools listed below are free as of this writing.
 Some offer premium editions to enable enhanced features, but general access and the basic features are free!

 I’ve also rated the following online programs on a scale from 1 to 5, with 5 being the best.
 The ratings are based on overall impression, ease of use, and available features.